 - Focus on student mental health and financial literacy.

-- Justin Schwartz, interim executive vice president and provost (lead)
+- Justin Schwartz, executive vice president and provost (lead)

-- Kelly Austin, vice president for Commonwealth Campuses and executive chancellor (co-lead)
+- David M. Callejo Pérez, interim vice president for Commonwealth Campuses (co-lead)

 - Andrea Dowhower, interim vice president for Student Affairs (co-lead)